brianakl/bootstrapped_model_up_scaling/README.md

 ### The Task

 The objective of this task is to develop a predictive model that, given a string of characters, outputs the frequency count of each character at its corresponding position.
 The goal is to predict the number of times a particular character has occurred before, with a maximum count of 2.
+This makes it a 3 class classification problem.

 This task serves as an ideal benchmark for evaluating the performance of various models, particularly transformer-based architectures.
 It can be learned with a single-headed transformer layer without requiring multiple layers or large neural networks.
 Consequently, the performance of the model is directly proportional to that of the underlying transformer architecture.

 The self-attention mechanism inherent in transformers enables them to effectively "look back" at the input sequence, making this task particularly well-suited for evaluation purposes.